Let Justice Be Done

 I. Calling out in praise for Yahweh’s justice and mercy (11 & 12)

 II.
 Crying out for Yahweh’s deliverance from our enemies (13 & 14)

 III.
 Contrasting God’s justice with the wickedness of our enemies (15 & 16)

 Those who know Yahweh should offer him praise in affliction knowing that his justice will prevail and that our enemies will be destroyed.

 The Bible is filled with humor.
 Many verses and passages should make us chuckle when we consider just how funny the situations they describe really are.
-For example, who can read the prophecy of Jonah without being amused by the ingenious underwater vehicle God provided to bring his fleeing prophet back to his mission and back to his senses?
+For example, who can read the prophecy of Jonah without being amused by the ingenious submersible God provided to bring his fleeing prophet back to his mission and back to his senses?
 The image used in this passage of the wicked ensnared in the very trap they have set for others should cause us at least a wry smile.
 A similar example is found in the book of Esther where Haman, the persecutor of the Jews, is hanged on the very gallows which he had prepared for his enemy, Mordecai.

 The term, “poetic justice,” is often used to describe this kind of situation.
 It is defined as “the rewarding of virtue, and the punishment of vice, especially in an ironic manner.”
 When this happens, it seems almost too good to be true, for in our lives we rarely see this occur.
 That is precisely what this psalm promises will take place in three parallel statements (vss.
 15 &16).
 The trapper will fall into his own pit.
 He will be ensnared by his own net.
 He will be caught by the ambush he has prepared for others.